 - when participating as technicians to teach safe and proper use of medical devices and do not recommend whether or when a device is used.

-If you are an owner of an ineligible company, please do not agree to join a planning committee for or speak at an accredited CME activity that you think is related to your company’s business lines/products.
+If you are an owner of an ineligible company, please do not agree to join a planning committee for or speak at an accredited CE activity that could be related to your company’s business lines/products.
 If you’re not sure, ask us.
-If you do agree to participate in a CME activity, expect questions to determine whether your participation is permitted.
+If you do agree to participate in a CE activity, expect questions to determine whether your participation is permitted.